MichalMoravik/NemID/README.md

 # NemID

-The project is a composition of 5 Flask (Python) Rest API servers and Azure functions.
+The project is a composition of 5 Flask (Python) Rest API servers and Azure serverless functions.
 All parts are dockerized and represent 6 different Docker containers.
 The API endpoints in the containers can be hit via the Ocelot gateway implemented in C#.

 ![diagram](/Diagram.jpg)